Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 e) Sophos Firewall has some STAS live users missing

-Firewall webadmin GUI > Current Activity > Live Users show some STAS live users, but not all of them.
+Firewall webadmin GUI > Current Activity > Live Users show some STAS live users, but not all.
 Some STAS live users are missed on Sophos Firewall.

 Make sure

-Please also check if Sophos Firewall reaches STAS server via static route.
+Please also check if Sophos Firewall reaches the STAS server via the static route.
 Details in section "9.
 Known issues".

-f) Group policy of audit logon events is not updated on AD computer
+f) Group policy of audit logon events is not updated on the AD computer

-g) STAS service did not start due to a logon failure
+g) STAS service didn’t start due to a logon failure

-If STAS service fails to start with "Fatal Error: The service did not start due to a logon failure.", make sure the account for STAS is a member of AD group "Domain Admins".
+If STAS service fails to start with "Fatal Error: The service didn’t start due to a logon failure.", make sure the account for STAS is a member of AD group "Domain Admins".

-If the above doesn't fix the issue, please try the following:
+If it doesn't fix the issue, try the following:

-1) Go to Windows Service, find "Sophos Transparent Authentication Suite".
-Right click on it, and click on "Properties"
+1) Go to Windows Service and find "Sophos Transparent Authentication Suite".
+Right-click on it, and click "Properties."

-2) Go to "Log On" tab, and enter AD Domain admin account and password again.
+2) Go to the "Log On" tab and enter the AD Domain admin account and password again.

-3) Go back to STAS, click on "Start" button, and now STAS should Start.
+3) Go back to STAS, click the "Start" button, and now STAS should Start.

 9. Known issues

-b) When Sophos Firewall reaches STAS server via a static route, Sophos Firewall cannot communicate with STAS server after reboot/boot-up.
+b) When Sophos Firewall reaches the STAS server via a static route, Sophos Firewall can't communicate with the STAS server after reboot/boot-up.

-Symptom: Sophos Firewall doesn't send packets to STAS server UDP port 6677 to actively query live user on workstations.
-Sophos Firewall can only passively receive live user information from STAS server.
+Symptom: Sophos Firewall doesn't send packets to STAS server UDP port 6677 to actively query live users on workstations.
+Sophos Firewall can only passively receive live user information from the STAS server.

 Workaround: Manually restart authentication service after firewall reboot/boot-up.